solidsnack/tc/doc/index.md

 change anything for us until we try to map it back to a time.
 For most use cases, it will be fine to map it to the last 3 minute interval in the 24 hour day.

-In timekeeping systems that provide something like UTC-SLS, every step of 3 minutes on every day, from the beginning of the year, is actually evenly divisible by 180 seconds.
-Every day is exactly 86400 seconds.
-The seconds themselves changed (fractionally) in length on some days; but this does not affect timekeeping calculations unless another timescale, like TAI, is introduced.

 ## Regarding TC10 & TAI